-Where necessary, the Ecologist will remain on the Scheme to ensure the measures set out are undertaken in accordance with the Precautionary Methods.
-Certain tasks identified within this report can only be undertaken by an ecologist and these are specified within Section 4.2.
+Tasks identified within this report which can only be undertaken by an ecologist are specified within Section 4.2.
 The Ecological Representative will ensure that a copy of the Precautionary Method Statement is available during the works.

 A list of telephone numbers of Ecologists and Ecological Representative (to be added once known) is included in Appendix D in case a protected species is found and further advice is required.